Print Disabilities Collection

 - historical fiction

-Children and young adult titles are mostly popular fiction.
-The collection also has some titles which are suitable for NCEA,
+The young adult and children's titles are mostly popular fiction.
+The collection also has some titles which are suitable for English NCEA.

 - are blind or vision impaired